gurudevnote/newwords/README.md

 ![idea-markdown](https://raw.githubusercontent.com/nguyenhuuhuy/newwords/master/docs/save-selected-text.png)

 ## view list saved text
 Click the icon on right address bar to view list saved text.
-In list view you can filter by word, sort by word, or by data or click to word for viewing detail the word on a online dictionary
+In list view you can filter by word, sort by word, or by data, hover to a word to see list of related images or click to word for viewing detail the word on a online dictionary

 ![idea-markdown](https://raw.githubusercontent.com/nguyenhuuhuy/newwords/master/docs/view-list.png)